Quality Assurance: Implementation

 This first diagram is a composite of the three distinct QA steps.
-These are 'Input QA: how to submit data into the schema', 'Integration QA: how data from different segments is brought together' and 'Output QA: transforming the submitted data into statutory and other outputs for the provider to review before being sent on to the data customers'.
+These are 'Input QA: how to submit data into the schema', 'Integration QA: how data is brought together' and 'Output QA: transforming the submitted data into statutory and other outputs for the provider to review before being sent on to the data customers'.

 In the remainder of this section, each of these QA steps will be explained in more detail.

-This diagram shows the first of the three QA processes - how segment-specific data is submitted and an example of what rules would be run.
+This diagram shows the first of the three QA processes - how data is submitted and an example of what rules would be run.

-Now sufficient segment data has been submitted at an acceptable level of quality to be formatted for one or more outputs.
+Now sufficient data has been submitted at an acceptable level of quality to be formatted for one or more outputs.
 This is where the provider will receive these outputs in either raw or summarised form, before releasing to the data customers.